other useful bike websites

 Bike touring blogs and stuff

-There’s hundreds, probably thousands, of blogs of people’s individual trips to various remote places around the world.
-The one’s relating to Australia generally recount the experience of doing a year long circuit on Highway 1 or a section thereof.
+There are hundreds, probably thousands, of blogs of people’s individual trips to various remote places around the world.
+The one’s relating to Australia generally recount the experience of doing a year-long circuit on Highway 1 or a section thereof.

-crazyguyonabike.com is a specialised blogging site for more than 5000 journals of mainly across USA bike tours.
-There’s a great forum section which has a general American slant to the information.
+crazyguyonabike.com is a specialised blogging site for more than 7000 journals of mainly across USA bike tours.
+There’s a great forum section that has a general American slant to the information.
 Do a search for the relevant blogs.

 Australian bike touring forum